BlackSourceLabs/BlackNectar-iOS/README.md

 ## Why
 Our mission is to help the underserved by using technology.
-People on the Calfresh EBT program are oftentimes neglected and looked down upon in society.
+People on the Food Stamps program are often times neglected and looked down upon in society.
 We decided to make a difference in our community and take action.
-Our goal is to help people that are on EBT by helping them find stores, restaurants and farmer's markets that are nearby and accept EBT.
+Our goal is to help people that are on EBT by helping them find stores, restaurants, and farmers' markets that accept EBT.

 ## What is BlackNectar?
-BlackNectar provides mobile technologies to EBT users in order to assist and encourage them to fully and conveniently utilize their supplemental nutrition assistance benefits and to explore healthier eating options.
+BlackNectar is an App for EBT users that helps them best utilize their supplemental nutrition assistance benefits and to explore healthier eating options.

+---

 ## Features

 ### Filter Options